 Compared to strawberries and blackberries, the content of free ellagic acid in pomegranates leaves much to be desired.
 But they have many derivatives, such as ellagitannins.
 Once in the body, they form molecules of the coveted acid.

-Another natural source of ellagic acid finds among the nuts.
+Another natural source of ellagic acid is found among the nuts.
 The content of this phenolic acid in walnuts is comparable to that in garden strawberries.
 They are also rich in omega-3 fatty acids, which is especially important for people who do not eat meat or fish.

 Pecans belong to the same Juglandaceae family as walnuts.
 It also contains but in much smaller quantities.
 An interesting fact: in other family members, such as pistachios, hazelnuts, Brazil nuts, macadamia, and almonds, scientists have not been able to identify the presence of this polyphenol.

 And finally, the most unexpected product contains.
 It is a red-brown liver mushroom (Fistulina Hepatica) or common liverwort.
-In some parts of the world, it knows as the “bull’s tongue” or “fleshy mushroom” mushroom.
-Previously, it uses as a substitute for meat products.
-The liver mushroom grows on oaks and chestnuts in the UK but can find in Europe, North America, and Australia.
+In some parts of the world, it is known as the “bull’s tongue” or “fleshy mushroom” mushroom.
+Previously, it was used as a substitute for meat products.
+The liver mushroom grows on oaks and chestnuts in the UK but can be found in Europe, North America, and Australia.